GStreamer/gstreamer/sdk-building-from-source-using-cerbero.md

 #### Windows

-The SDK can also be cross-compiled to Windows from Linux, but you should only use it for testing purpose.
+GStreamer can also be cross-compiled to Windows from Linux, but you should only use it for testing purpose.
 The DirectShow plugins cannot be cross-compiled yet and WiX can't be used with Wine yet, so packages can only be created from Windows.